-Students must complete the program within 81 attempted credits.
-If a student is unable to complete the program within the MTF, the individual will be dismissed from the University and will not be eligible to receive a degree.
+Students must complete their program within the maximum MTF attempted credits.
+If a student is unable to complete the program within the MTF maximum, the individual will be dismissed from the University and will not be eligible to receive a degree.